ansys/pymechanical/doc/source/user_guide_scripting/threading.rst

 ============================

 Mechanical is a large scale application, and there are in fact multiple concurrent threads running at any one time.
-However, it exhibits **thread affinity**, where a single thread is priveleged above all others with respect to data access and mutation.
+However, it exhibits **thread affinity**, where a single thread is privileged above all others with respect to data access and mutation.
 If the UI is running, that thread is typically called the UI thread, and in batch mode, it is typically called the main thread.
 Some of the data structures used by mechanical's code are thread-compatible, and some of the APIs use task posting.
-However, in the general case, **using any Mechanical API on a non-priveleged thread carries a risk of race conditions**.
+However, in the general case, **using any Mechanical API on a non-privileged thread carries a risk of race conditions**.
 It is difficult to quantify the risk or to distinguish exactly which operations are most likely to be vulnerable to them, due to the large scale of the Mechanical application's code.